 Through the Ambassador Program ADDA offers one-time phone calls to adults with ADHD that may be struggling with various issues in their lives.
 These calls are not considered coaching but rather a 1:1 form of peer support.
 Many of the folks I've called tell me I am the first fellow ADHDer they've ever met and oftentimes they are simply seeking some acknowledgement that they are not alone.

 ADHD Coaches Organization (ACO)

-I am happy to have served on the ACO's Leadership team during their Spring 2017 term.
+I am happy to have served on the ACO's Leadership team during their Spring and Fall 2017 terms.
 As a member of the team I attended all board meetings listening for ways I could help the board meet goals, define new strategies and optimize processes.